hanzalah21027/Offensive-Language-Identification/README.md

 Stacking, also known as Stacked Generalization, is an ensemble machine-learning technique.
 It combines the prediction of multiple machine learning models on the same dataset.

+### Neural Architecture Search
+The neural architecture search is used to discover the best neural network architecture for a specific need.
+NAS automates the human effort to find the best neural architecture.